tmtsoftware/icd/docs/src/main/webapp/webapp.md

 You can also upload any directories containing model files that you are working on.
 These will be the considered the “working version” or “*” in the subsystem version menu.
+The "*" version is either the last version uploaded, or the latest published API version, if there was no uploaded version, or if a more recent version was published (Note: This may change in a future release to be only the uploaded version).

 @@@